Aero Caribbean Flight 883: Passengers and crew

+The captain in command of the ATR was Ángel Villa Martínez, accompanied by the first officer and co-pilot Luis Lima Rodríguez.
+In the passenger cabin were flight attendants Raciel Echevarría, María Torres, Fara Guillén, Juan Carlos Banderas and Andy César Galano.
+On board were 68 passengers of different nationalities, most of them Cuban.

 The passengers and crew were of the following nationalities:

 Search and recovery

 In order to allow access to the crash site, rescue workers had to use bulldozers to plow through thick vegetation.
 The aircraft was completely destroyed by the impact and resulting explosion, and all the victims' bodies were badly burned.
 Investigators believe that the passengers had no time to react because all bodies were found in their own seats, which helped investigators with identifications.
 The wreckage burned for hours after the crash.
 The recovered bodies were to be sent to Cuba's Institute of Legal Medicine for identification.

 The day after the crash, on 5 November, rescue workers recovered the flight data and cockpit voice recorders.
 They were turned over to investigators for inspection and analysis.

 Reactions

 Argentine President Cristina Fernández de Kirchner sent a plane with relatives of the victims to bring home the bodies.
-Spanish Prime Minister José Luis Rodríguez Zapatero, South African President Jacob Zuma, Polish President Bronisław Komorowski and French Foreign Minister Bernard Kouchner, in a message addressing Cuban Foreign Affairs Minister Eduardo Rodriguez Parrilla, all sent condolences.
+Spanish Prime Minister José Luis Rodríguez Zapatero, South African President Jacob Zuma, Polish President Bronisław Komorowski and French Foreign Minister Bernard Kouchner, in a message addressing Cuban Foreign Affairs Minister Bruno Rodríguez Parrilla, all sent condolences.